michaelshof/grafana-to-twilio/README.md

 # PM2

 Define `ecosystem.config.js` file to use PM2 for deployments.
+Example: `pm2/ecosystem.example.js`

+* Copy the `post-setup.sh` script into the `shared` directory on your server.
+* Copy the `pre-deploy.sh` script into the `shared` directory on your server.

 # Docker